Standards in Silhouette: Bill Mathieu, Stan Kenton and Standards in Silhouette

 Merely 22 years old at the time, Bill Mathieu had submitted his first score to Kenton just six years before.
 He was then used as a trumpet player in the section for a short period and then moved into an arranging slot of the band.
 In sharp contrast to earlier arrangers for the group such as Bill Holman, Lennie Niehaus, and Gene Roland, Mathieu's music was not of the rhythmic, swinging variety.
 Kenton made a bold move and allowed the young arranger the full responsibility to produce an artistically and commercially viable set of arrangements for the band; for an entire ballad album.
 This was a savvy move and Kenton recognized Mathieu had full command "of an art aspired to by many writers, but rarely accomplished with the flair and ingenuity Mathieu achieves."

-Actually, before The Thrill Is Gone score was seen by Kenton while the band was in San Francisco, none of Mathieu's charts had yet caught the imagination of the band leader.
+Before The Thrill Is Gone score was seen by Kenton while the band was in San Francisco, none of Mathieu's charts had yet caught the imagination of the band leader.
 "That is a beautiful thing" Kenton said, "What's next?"
 Kenton approached Mathieu about more music and meanwhile Mathieu had come up with the album title of Standards In Silhouette.
 After trying to augment the first chart with contrasting music (more up tempo and rhythmic) Kenton said, "Bill, let's not worry about that, let's make it entirely a mood album."

 Kenton's intuition as a band leader and artist was spot on and Mathieu was to come up with nine ballads on standards that have become legendary for composers and arrangers to study.